-Historically, people with autism have been described with terms like "withdrawn" and "in a world of their own".
+Historically, people with autism have been described with terms such as "withdrawn" and "in a world of their own."
 In light of research describing a more complex and specific deficit in the area of social cognition and pragmatics (Baron-Cohen, 1988), these general descriptors become less and less accurate.
 Though a severe social impairment is characteristic of autism (Kanner, 1943), not all persons with autism display withdrawn social behavior (Wing & Gould, 1979).
-Echolalia, one of the language characteristics of autism (Wing, 1971), has been demonstrated to serve communicative and social functions (Fay, 1969; Prizant & Duchan, 1981; Prizant & Rydell, 1984; Shapiro, 1977; all cited in Wetherby, 1986).
-It has also been suggested that stereotypic questioning by children with autism may serve to initiate and sustain interactions with others (Hurting, Ensrud, & Tomblin, 1982, cited in Wetherby, 1986).
-In fact, some behaviors previously described as inappropriate may now be regarded as having communicative intent (Carr, 1985; Carr & Durand, 1986; Donnellan, Mirenda, Mesaros, & Fessbender, 1984; Iwataq, Dorsety, Slifer, Bauman, & Richman, 1982, Wetherby, 1982; all cited in Wetherby, 1986).
+Echolalia, one of the language characteristics of autism (Wing, 1971), has been demonstrated to serve communicative and social functions (Fay, 1969; Prizant & Duchan, 1981; Prizant & Rydell, 1984; Shapiro, 1977).
+It has also been suggested that stereotypic questioning by children with autism may serve to initiate and sustain interactions with others (Hurtig, Ensrud, & Tomblin, 1982).
+In fact, some behaviors previously described as inappropriate may now be regarded as evidence of communicative intent (Carr, 1985; Carr & Durand, 1986; Donnellan, Mirenda, Mesaros, & Fassbender, 1984; Iwata, Dorsey, Slifer, Bauman, & Richman, 1982; Wetherby, 1982).

-It is important to note "...that autistic children's social development is not impaired in a blanket fashion" (Baron-Cohen, 1988, pg 382).
-Some social skills are unaffected by the disorder (Langdell, 1978; Baron-Cohen, 1988; Stone & Lemanek, 1990), while others remain significantly impaired.
-Baron-Cohen (1988) concluded that "almost all" (pg 389) of the pragmatic skills which make language communicative are impaired in children with Dawson and Fernald (1987) demonstrated a autism. relationship between perspective-taking ability (the ability to assume the perspective of another person) and the quality of social behavior and severity of autism.
-They concluded that while their study should not be taken as determining a causal relationship between perspectivetaking ability and social behavior, their results did "suggest a close linkage of these two abilities." (pg.
+It is important to note that "autistic children's social development is not impaired in a blanket fashion" (Baron-Cohen, 1988, p.
+382).
+Some social skills are unaffected by the disorder (Baron-Cohen, 1988; Langdell, 1978; Stone & Lemanek, 1990), while others remain significantly impaired.
+Baron-Cohen concluded that almost all of the pragmatic skills that make language communicative are impaired in children with autism.
+Dawson and Fernald (1987) demonstrated a relationship between perspective-taking ability (the ability to assume the perspective of another person) and quality of social behavior and severity of autism.
+They concluded that although their study should not be taken as determining a causal relationship between perspective-taking ability and social behavior, their results did "suggest a close linkage of these two abilities" (p.
 496).
-In a study on empathy and cognition which compared high-functioning children with autism to their normally developing peers, Yirmiya et.al.
-(1992) found that while children with autism demonstrated some of the skills required to identify the emotions and assume the perspective of others, their performance was nonetheless impaired.
+In a study on empathy and cognition that compared high-functioning children with autism to their normally developing peers, Yirmiya

+Sigman, Kasari, and Munday (1992) found that while children with autism did demonstrate some of the skills required to identify the emotions and assume the perspectives of others, their performance was nonetheless impaired.